khrid/HES_644-1_MobileDev_RacletteDB/README.md

     BestCheeses

 ### Remove a cheese / shieling
 When displaying the cheeses / shielings list, long press on the desired item.
-Be aware when removing a shieling, all of its related cheeses will be delete.
+Be aware when removing a shieling, all of its related cheeses will be deleted.

 ### Remove a cheese / shieling picture
 Long press on the picture while in edit mode